 If you’re not concerned with convenience and want maximum privacy, you should consider a using a local user account instead of your Microsoft account.
 You will lose out on a number of features, particularly synchronization across your different devices.

 But if that doesn’t bother you, locate Accounts under Settings, then click Your info.
 You should see the option to “Sign in with a local account instead” just above where your picture should be.

 Try O&O ShutUp 10 for a free third-party solution

 If you’d like to stop Windows 10 spying unnecessarily, consider using O&O Software’s free privacy tool, ShutUp 10.
-This tool simplifies the privacy process by giving you a single interface to deal with all of the myriad of settings you’d like to enable or disable on Windows 10.
+This tool simplifies the privacy process by giving you a single interface to deal with all of the myriads of settings you’d like to enable or disable on Windows 10.
 You can also simply apply all of their recommended settings.